python/cpython/Doc/c-api/init.rst

    Return the platform identifier for the current platform.
 On Unix, this is formed from the "official" name of the operating system, converted to lower case, followed by the major revision number; e.g., for Solaris 2.x, which is also known as SunOS 5.x, the value is ``'sunos5'``.
-On Mac OS X, it is ``'darwin'``.
+On macOS, it is ``'darwin'``.
 On Windows, it is ``'win'``.
 The returned string points into static storage; the caller should not modify its value.
 The value is available to Python code as ``sys.platform``.